 The bulk of our activity in Syria focuses on the health needs of people with common illnesses, pregnant women, and improving vaccination coverage to prevent childhood diseases.
 We see many people with chronic diseases such as high blood pressure or diabetes, where lack of treatment can lead to serious complications.
 Mobile clinics have increasingly become a central part of our response, and mental health needs are also significant, as many families have lost loved ones and insecurity prevails.

-An estimated 6.5 million people are internally displaced in Syria.
+An estimated 6.2 million people remained internally displaced in Syria at the end of 2018.
 Closed borders, appalling living conditions and limited assistance have compounded their suffering.
 People fleeing violence live in camps, improvised shelters or with host families.
 Our main programmes are in the governorates of Aleppo, Idlib, Raqqa and Hassakeh.
 In addition to providing medical care, we carry out water and sanitation activities and distribute relief items, also in the south of Syria.

 Siege warfare has been widely used in Syria, at its most extreme in the town of Madaya, where men, women and children have starved to death.
 Basic essentials such as medical supplies are restricted amid intense bombing and shelling.
 Even medical evacuations of sick children are often denied.
 Unable to enter these areas, we remotely supported medical facilities in besieged areas.
 One-by-one, the areas have been taken over by the military and there are now very few still under siege.